Grupo-Abraxas/devops-exercise/README.md

 ### Deployment

 Publish the created image on a public docker registry, like [docker hub](https://hub.docker.com/).
-Create a service configuration json file to deploy the service on your DC/OS cluster.
+Create a service configuration json file to deploy the service on your kubernetes cluster.

 ### Extra Points